www.landmodo.com - Landmodo

 In most land transactions, the banks don’t participate.

 Banks don’t create small mortgages; they want homes and more significant real estate deals.
-So without bank financing, the sellers of these properties offer owner financing to help provide liquidity to the market.
+So, without bank financing, the sellers of these properties offer owner financing to help provide liquidity to the market.

-Using a personal loan to buy land is a great option; however, you will likely need a minimum credit score of 610 to 640.
+A personal loan to buy land is a great option; however, you will likely need a minimum credit score of 610 to 640.
 And since most sellers are willing to owner finance the land with no credit check and probably no interest, getting a personal loan may not be your best option.

 In most cases, no.